Request a Consultation

 Fee-for-service project support

-Although RStats provides free consults for MSU faculty members and MSU students, on occasion there is greater need for statistical and experimental support (e.g., grant submissions, grant yearly reports, and/or publications), hence for such Project consulting a fee-for-service arrangement can be made.
-Faculty members and students working for not-for-profit granting agencies may choose to hire RStats personnel or research assistants to assist in experimental design, questionnaire development, data management, data analyses, power analyses, publication submissions, and so forth.
-Consultation agreements via MSU approved rates for project consulting may differ among clients depending on the source of funding.
+Projects requiring additional or more extensive consultation may qualify for fee-for-service arrangements.
+Faculty members and students working for not-for-profit granting agencies may choose to hire Rstats personnel or research assistants to assist in experimental design, questionnaire development, data management, data analyses, power analyses, publication submissions, and so forth.
+Consultation agreements via MSU approved rates for project consultating may differ among clients depending on the source of funding.
 A consultation agreement that matches your situation can be discussed and arranged.
-If you are uncertain about how your funding source is classified, let us know so we can assist in determining an appropriate rate and account.
+If you are uncertain about how your funding source is classified, let us know so we can assist in determining an appropriate rate and amount.